rene78/BitcoinMythBusters/README.md

 **Answer**
 ```
-The potential to do damage by possessing the majority of hashing power is very limited: A double spending of the miner's own funds would be possible by investing massive amounts of energy and money before the Bitcoin protocol was changed to exclude the bad actor and rendering his effort futile.
+The potential to do damage by possessing the majority of mining power is very limited: A double spending of the miner's own funds would be possible by investing massive amounts of energy and money before the Bitcoin protocol was changed to exclude the bad actor and rendering his effort futile.

 This very theoretical threat is further mitigated by the trend toward increasingly global distribution of hash power.
 ```